syedaoonshah/Tomato-Disease-Detection-EfficientNet/README.md

 4. **Data Preprocessing**
    - Corrected split: 8,800 train (was 8,000 - **discovered and fixed!**)
-   - Rescaling only (no augmentation - following paper methodology)
+   - Rescaling only (no augmentation)

 ### Hardware Utilization